-- 2 clients or customers may be present at any one time, except that up to 3 students may be present at one time in a teaching-related home occupation (e.g., tutor or music/dance instructor). - 2.
+- 1. Customers or clients may visit the site only from 8 a.m. to 8 p.m.
+No more than 2 clients or customers may be present at any one time, except that up to 3 students may be present at one time in a teaching-related home occupation (e.g., tutor or music/dance instructor). - 2.
 One nonresident employee is allowed with a Type B home occupation if no customers come to the site at any time.
 Home occupations that have clients, customers or students coming to the site at any time may not have nonresident employees.
 For the purpose of this provision, the term "nonresident employee" includes an employee, business partner, co-owner or any other person affiliated with the home occupation, who does not live at the site, but who visits the site as part of the home occupation. - 3.
 No stock in trade may be displayed or kept for sale on the premises and no onpremise sales may be conducted. - 4.
-Teaching-related home occupations are permitted as of right.subject to the administrative permit procedures.
-All other Type B home occupations are subject to approval of an special land use permit administrative permit in accordance with Article 23.
+Teaching-related home occupations conducted entirely within the principal dwelling are subject to the administrative permit procedures of Article 23.
+Other Type B home occupations are allowed only if reviewed and approved in accordance with the special land use permit procedures of Article 19.